bridgechung/bridgechung.github.io/_posts/2026-04-27-bridge-jargon-glossary.markdown

 ### Top
 A very good matchpoint score.
 Taken literally, it means 100%, but often is used as hyperbole/approximation.
 To emphasize a full 100%, people often use an adjective along with top.
 A cold top, a complete top, tippy top, etc.

+## On the subject of written notation
+### Parentheses
+Parentheses are used to describe shape that is interchangeable within the parens.
+(31)(54) means 31 in the majors either way around, 54 in the minors either way around.

+### Dash vs Equal
+5-4-3-1 is synonymous with 5431: any 5431 shape.
+5=4=3=1 is exactly 5 spades, 4 hearts, 3 diamonds, 1 club.